Yalemzewod A Gelaw

 Key responsibilities:

-• Led geostatistical modeling of malaria endemicity at a sub-national level, employing Bayesian statistics.
+• Led sub-national geostatistical modeling of malaria endemicity using Bayesian statistics, producing maps that informed elimination strategies.

-• Collaborated with colleagues to develop a training manual on spatial analysis in R and QGIS, and successfully conducted two rounds of training in Ethiopia.
+• Co-developed a spatial analysis training manual in R and QGIS, delivering two rounds of hands-on training in Ethiopia.

-• Secured a seed grant of $15,000 AUD to conduct a research project focused on developing a web-based interactive tool to enhance decision-making for malaria elimination in Vietnam.
+• Secured a $15,000 AUD seed grant to build a web-based interactive decision-support tool for malaria elimination in Vietnam.

 2020 - 2021